jackfranklin/javascriptplayground.com/_posts/2019-10-18-frontend-development-with-windows-10.md

 ---
 layout: post
-title: "Using Windows 10 and the WSL for frontend web development"
+title: "Using Windows 10 and WSL for frontend web development"
 intro: "It's been about six weeks since I took the plunge and picked up a Dell XPS with Windows 10.
 Today I'm sharing my experiences, both good and bad, of moving to Windows 10."
 ---